catuhana/unocss-catppuccin/README.md

 });
 ```

-3. and voila!
-You can now use Catppuccin!
+you can now use Catppucin colours!

 ```html
 <div class="bg-ctp-latte-base">